 When we returned to Pennsylvania in February, we sold the truck and camper as planned, and attempted to re-enter normal life.
 Angela returned to teaching elementary school, and I worked on the Florida lifestyle community book for the better part of 2006.

 As time passed, it became clear that we were not about to shake our addiction to truck camping.
 We were hopelessly hooked.
 But how could we get back into truck camping?
 We really couldn’t afford to buy another rig.
 So how could we…

 After kicking the idea for many months, I went to GoDaddy.com to see if truckcampermagazine.com was available.
 I was absolutely sure it wouldn’t be – but it was!
 And for $9.99.
 What?
 Thirty seconds later, truckcampermagazine.com was secured, and my entrepreneurial spirits spun into overdrive.

 Heading into the end of 2006, I designed a very rudimentary website and wrote three articles, “How to Choose a Truck”, “How to Choose A Camper” and, “Do More and Spend Less with a Truck Camper”.
 While I had worked with teams of web developers at Arnold Communications, I had never actually designed a website myself.
 Fortunately, web design had become more accessible and I had plenty of professional writing and design experience from producing MX Music Guide, the Florida book, and dozens of other publications.

 Finally, everything was ready.
-Shortly after 1:00pm on Friday, January 26th, 2007, I posted Truck Camper Magazine live to the internet and started calling truck camper manufacturers to announce the project.
-That afternoon I had some extraordinary conversations, and left a lot of voicemail messages.
+Shortly after 1:00pm on Friday, January 26th, 2007, I posted Truck Camper Magazine live on the internet and started calling truck camper manufacturers to announce the project.
+That afternoon I had some extraordinary conversations and left a lot of voicemail messages.